SWFSC/viame-web-noaa-gcp/docs/index.md

+---
+hide:
+  - navigation
+---

-# VIAME-Web NOAA GCP Deployment Documentation
+# VIAME-Web NOAA GCP Documentation

 The site details how to deploy and manage an instance of VIAME-Web on a NOAA Fisheries-hardened [virtual machine](https://cloud.google.com/compute) (VM) in a [GCP Project](https://sites.google.com/noaa.gov/fisheriescloudservices/home) within the [NOAA Fisheries Cloud](https://sites.google.com/noaa.gov/nmfs-hq-ocio-cloud-portal/home).